 Are you missing one or more teeth?
 You may be a good candidate for dental bridges.
-This restorative treatment option restores multiple consecutive missing teeth and is secured to adjacent teeth or dental implants.
-But why should missing teeth be replaced in the first place, and what are the options for dental bridges in Charlotte, NC?
+This restorative treatment option restores multiple consecutive missing teeth and is secured to adjacent teeth, or dental implants.
+But why should missing teeth be replaced in the first place, and what are your options for dental bridges in Charlotte, NC?

 Why Replace Missing Teeth?